Engineering ProductivityLast Updated Oct 3, 20249 min read

 Helm and CI/CD

-Helm plays a vital role in making Kubernetes applications easier to build and test in a continuous integration and delivery (CI/CD) pipeline.
+Helm is important for making Kubernetes apps easier to build and test in a CI/CD pipeline.
 It can automatically deploy an application in any environment and reduce build times.
 To get more flexibility in your build and test environments, you can use a self-hosted runner for your pipelines.

 CircleCI’s self-hosted runners allow you to run CI/CD jobs in an environment you manage.
 This environment can be a standalone virtual machine or an entire cluster like Kubernetes.
-With container runner, you can use Helm charts to deploy containerized workloads to a private Kubernetes cluster and scale your environment to accommodate any level of demand.
+You can use container runner to deploy workloads to a private Kubernetes cluster using Helm charts.
+This allows you to scale your environment based on demand.

 Pros and cons of using Helm